3xpp/CategoryPathMatcher/README.md

 # PathMatcher
 ## Intro
-The goal of the Tool to get a list of files from two diffrent Vendors and match them to eliminate duplica , etc!
+The goal of the Tool to get a list of files from two diffrent Vendors and match them to eliminate duplica and to merge diffrent names from diffrent Vendors  , etc!

 ## Example Input: